alexa-ngo/codeAndTestCollection/README.md

 - Find single number LC 136.
 Every element appears twice except for one.
 Find that single one.
 - Remove Linked List Elements LC 203: Remove the matching values from the linked list.
 - Validate Anagram LC 242: Given two strings s and t, return true if t is an anagram of s, and false otherwise.
+- Add Digits LC 258: Repeatedly add all its digits until the result only has one digit.
 - First Bad Version LC 278: Find the first bad version in a array.
 - Validate Perfect Square LC 367: Given a positive integer num, return true if num is a perfect square or false otherwise.
 - Keyboard Row LC 500: Given an array of strings words, return the words that can be typed using letters of the alphabet on only one row of American keyboard.